Joe's Seafood, Prime Steak & Stone Crab

 Joe’s Stone Crab is one of the oldest and most beloved restaurants in Miami.
 That’s a little tidbit you should know even if Miami is some 1400 miles away.
 But we aren’t here to talk about Miami, a city we’d often rather be, drinking on the beach.
-Luckily, Richard Melman and the Lettuce Entertain You team decided Chicago needed a Joe’s of its own, and we think it’s one of the best decision they’ve ever made.
-So in conjunction with the original Miami joint, a beautiful collaboration for a Chicago Joe's was born - like a combination of Fergie and Jesus.
+Luckily, Richard Melman and the Lettuce Entertain You team decided Chicago needed a Joe’s of its own, and we think it’s one of the best decisions they’ve ever made.
+So in conjunction with the original Miami joint, a beautiful collaboration for a Chicago Joe’s was born.

-The dining room at Joe's is formal and elegant, and the service always matches the vibes.
-It isn't overly stuffy though, so while you can expect to have a refined and proper night, you’ll never feel uncomfortable like you can’t sit back, relax, and enjoy the meal.
-You’ll want to make reservations for a real table, but popping into the bar to steal a first-come first-serve seat is an option too.
-It’s a great way to experience the food without making a production of it all, particularly for lunch.
-We are into productions though, especially when an abundance of delicious stone crab is involved.
+The dining room at Joe’s is formal, and the service always matches the vibes.
+It isn’t overly stuffy though, and you’ll never feel like you can’t sit back, relax, and enjoy the meal.
+You’ll want to make reservations for a real table (this place is busy), but popping into the bar to steal a first-come-first-serve seat is an option too.

 This is why we come to Joe’s.
 Stone crabs are best when in season, but that doesn’t mean they aren’t good year round.
 We suggest ordering the select sized stone crabs.
 Bigger does not necessarily mean better in this instance, and we strongly feel the select size is often sweeter and better than the large ones.

 You can’t go wrong with any of the steaks, but our order is the NY strip every time.
 That’s when we are pairing it with stone crab, of course.